interTwin-eu/teapot/docs/configuration.md

 ## Certificates

 Both Teapot and StoRM WebDAV servers require SSL certificates.
-The certificate must also be added to the system’s trust store to ensure secure communication.
 Path to the Teapot's certificate should be specified in `config.ini`.
 To generate self-signed certificates for StoRM WebDAV and add them to the trust store, run `sudo /usr/share/teapot/self-signed-cert-gen.sh`.

 ## Storm-webdav configuration files